rcgonzalez9061/PST-Project/README.md

-# PST-Project
+# PST Finder

-A simple parser that converts dir outputs to csv files to catalog PST files on a mapped DFS server.
+Loctes PST files and outputs to a csv file.